micro/services/bitcoin/README.md

-Realtime Bitcoin price
+Bitcoin price and info

 # Bitcoin Service

-Get the price of bitcoin in real time.
-Price is updated every 5 mins.
+Get the price, balance or transaction history of bitcoin in real time.